sophiee-rbryant/sophiee-rbryant1.github.io/docs/index.md

 Professor: Dr. Kevin Nichols

+Team: 307 - Robotic Arm

+Team Members: James Austin, Sophie Bryant, Rishik Atluri

 # About Me
 Sophie's EGR 314 Project

 Spring 2025 Innovation Showcase

-Welcome everyone!
-I am Sophie Bryant and I am majoring in Electrical Systems Engineering in hopes to inspire others.
-Our project, Robotic Arm, is apart of the Spring 2025 Innovation Showcase at Arizona State University and my focus would be on the temperature sensor.
-Our goal is to design and build an interactive, web-enabled device with a STEM focus, encouraging K-12 students to explore science, technology, engineering, and math.
+Hello everyone!
+I'm Sophie Bryant, an Electrical Systems Engineering major with a passion for inspiring others through innovation.
+Our project, the Robotic Arm, is part of the Spring 2025 Innovation Showcase at Arizona State University.
+My focus is on developing a temperature sensor system to protect the arm from overheating.

+Designed with K-12 students in mind, our robotic arm offers a fun, hands-on introduction to robotics, engineering, and programming.
+Built from lightweight materials and controlled by intuitive joysticks, it teaches how motors create movement and sensors provide feedback.
+Our goal is to spark curiosity and inspire the next generation to explore science, technology, engineering, and math through an interactive, web-enabled experience.